WARDLEY COLLIERY - No.2 SHAFT LANDING, 1480 LEVEL

 The roadway (tunnel) curving to the left led to the coal faces, a couple of miles away.
-Each shift of men would be transported from this landing by an English Electric
+Each shift of men were transported from this landing by an English Electric

-Straight ahead led into the loco battery charging station.
+Straight ahead led into the 1480 Loco Battery Charging Station.

 Mined coal was hauled 'outbye' in large mine cars to be raised by cage to the 1260 level.
 The coal was then hauled by another set of

 E.E. locomotives to the Wardley No.1 Shaft (at Follingsby Colliery) to be raised to the surface, washed and graded.
-This 1260 level
+The 1260 level

-loco road continued (underground) beyond Follingsby to Usworth Colliery, as Usworth coal was also transported by E.E. locomotives to be raised at Follingsby.
+Loco Road continued (underground) beyond Follingsby to Usworth Colliery - because Usworth coal was also transported by E.E. locomotives to be raised at Follingsby Colliery.

-When Wardley Colliery closed, Usworth coal continued to be raised at the Wardley No.1 Shaft.
+When Wardley Colliery closed, Usworth coal continued to be raised at Follingsby.

 N.B. a) Wardley/Follingsby & Usworth Collieries shared the coal preparation

-plant at Follingsby but had separate management structures.
+plant at Follingsby but had separate Management & Staff.

 and you accidentally splashed electrolyte in your eyes?
 Good job we had plenty distilled water!